ms42402/Bank-Teller/README.md

-# Bank-Teller
+# Bank Teller
-Software that behaves as a bank teller to process banking transactions using Java and JavaFX.
+ Software that behaves similarly to a bank teller using Java and JavaFX.